NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

             return SUCCESS;
         }

+        // (parBlk is full. needs to be split)

-        // obtain new internal index block to be used as the right block in the splitting newRightBlk = new IndInternal();
+        // obtain new internal index block to be used as the right block in
+        // the splitting
+        newRightBlk = new IndInternal();

-        // assign parBlk as the left block in the splitting. leftBlk = parBlk;
+        // assign parBlk as the left block in the splitting. leftBlk = parBlk;ute

-        // update leftBlkNum with parBlkNum.
+        // set leftBlkNum = parBlkNum.
-        // update newRightBlkNum with block number of newRightBlk using BlockBuffer::getBlockNum().
+        // set newRightBlkNum = block number of newRightBlk

         if (newRightBlkNum == E_DISKFULL) {
-            // (failed to obtain an empty internal index because the disk is full.)
+            // (failed to obtain an empty internal index because the disk is full)

             /* destroy the right subtree, given by newRightBlkNum, build up till now that has not yet been connected to the existing B+ Tree, using bPlusDestroy(). */

             // destroy the existing B+ tree by passing rootBlock to bPlusDestroy().

-            // update the rootBlock of attribute cache entry to -1 using AttrCacheTable::setAttrCatEntry().
+            // update the rootBlock of attribute cache entry to -1 using
+            // AttrCacheTable::setAttrCatEntry().

             delete leftBlk;
             delete newRightBlk;